How Lorentz boosts reshape relaxation spectra

 {\it \textbf{Conventions --}} We adopt the metric signature $(-,+,+,+)$, and work in natural units, $c=\hbar=k_B=1$.

 {\it \textbf{The symmetry assumption --}} Consider a homogeneous equilibrium state, and let $\Psi(x^\mu)\,{\in}\, \mathbb{C}^D$ (with $D\,{\in}\, \mathbb{N}$) be a list of linearized fields describing small perturbations about it.
 These may represent, for example, fluctuations of the moments of the kinetic distribution function\footnote{ For clarity, we work at finite $D$, which in kinetic theory amounts to truncating the moment expansion at some very large number (e.g. $10^{100}$ moments).
 This is physically acceptable: the distribution function is already a coarse-grained object, and kinetic theory ceases to hold at too fine momentum resolution \cite[\S 3.1]{huang_book}.}, or a set of transient hydrodynamic variables.
 We assume that their linear evolution is governed by a first-order system of coupled partial differential equations, where $\E^\mu$ and $\s$ are constant background matrices.
 Our key structural assumption is that all these matrices are \textit{Hermitian}: $\E^\mu\,{=}\,(\E^\mu)^\dagger$ and $\s\,{=}\,\s^\dagger$.
 Furthermore, we require that $\s$ be non-negative definite, and $\E^{0}$ be positive definite in \emph{every} inertial frame.
-It follows that the quadratic forms $\Psi^\dagger \E^\mu \Psi$ constitute a future-directed timelike (or null) vector, which implies causality \cite{GerochLindblom1990,GavassinoCausality2021}.
+It follows that the quadratic forms $\Psi^\dagger \E^\mu \Psi$ constitute a future-directed timelike (or null) vector, which implies causality \cite{GerochLindblom1990,GavassinoCausality2021} (if $\E^\mu$ were non-Hermitian, one would need to compute the characteristics explicitly, to determine causality).